gseemann/College_Stats_Test/README.md

   - contain call to begin webscrape process for payscale.com
-  - EDA looking at relationships between public private Sasha_EDA.ipynb
+  - EDA looking at relationships between public private

+Sasha_EDA.ipynb

 Sasha_Scraping-bad.ipynb

 Sasha_Scraping.ipynb

+  - web scraping and data cleaning from Uni rank and College Data

 # Process
 We began by scraping data from a few different websites.